andreasgrv/website/content/posts/education_in_greece.md

 They only spend time on computer games and television.
 And they fail, and it's their fault because I told them to study and they didn't."

-This attitude has been prevalent in Greek society up to the time of writing, and really gets on my nerves, and it gets on my nerves for several reasons.
+This attitude has been prevalent in Greek society up to the time of writing, and really annoys me, and it annoys me for several reasons.

 1. Parents need to understand that they have no stake in the outcome, and should therefore act accordingly.
 Yes Greek Ma, you have no stake in the outcome, get over it and be more compassionate.